 Contact a New York car accident lawyer

 If you have been injured in a car accident due to a defective car part, call the personal injury lawyers at Hach & Rose, LLP.
-Our team has over 100 combined years of experience helping those who’ve been hurt in accidents, including those hurt by defective car parts.
+Our team has over 100 combined years of experience helping those hurt in accidents, including those hurt by defective car parts.
 We are ready to help you win the compensation you deserve.
 Call our office at (347) 318-9604 or reach out online to discuss your legal options today.